klnsem/makealt-py/README.md

 # makealt-py

 Simple script in Python 3.x for linking, building and running assembly code on a Raspberry pi.
-Spits out messages to the terminal, and error codes.
+Spits out messages and error codes to the terminal.

 # Usage